 In addition to having a clear understanding of cultures and organizations, an international leader also needs to know how to act and behave in an interculturally sensitive manner in order to bring about positive outcomes.
-Participants receive continuous guidance on how to develop their behavioral intercultural competence over the course of the program (see also Phase 2).
+Participants receive continuous guidance on how to develop their behavioral intercultural competence over the course of the program (see also Dimension 2).

 Challenge 4: Leading Across Cultures

 Well-versed international leaders can effectively address the three challenges indicated above.
 Beyond that, they are able to do so in a way that both engages and aligns their teams and stakeholders across cultures.
 Participants learn about leadership techniques and behaviors that enable them to ensure both engagement and alignment across cultures, thereby ensuring the positive results they are expected to deliver.

 Each participant receives an individual coaching session of approximately 3 hours.
 The goal of the coaching is to define personal development needs and to identify best practices to develop intercultural competence.
 To achieve this goal, students assess their intercultural competence by completing the Intercultural Development Inventory*.
 Based on their individual results, participants then establish a personal development plan during the coaching session, which they execute over the remainder of the program.